mmduser1/furui/README.en.md

 # 篩 -furui-

-This is an add-on that adds the NG user function to Iwara.tv and hides the video thumbnail.
+This is an addon that adds the NG user function to Iwara.tv and hides the video thumbnail.

 # URL